 “These silver-gray curls were created by doing a dry, curly cut,” explains salon owner and stylist Rosie Jablonsky of Minneapolis, MN.

-This gray curly bob is perfect for maintaining a fun bouncy shape that is both easy to wash and go and looks professional for work.
+A gray curly bob is perfect for maintaining a fun bouncy shape that is both easy to wash and go and looks professional for work.

-To achieve this color, Jablonsky says to ask your stylist to hand-paint the curls using a Silver Transition method to create light and dark movement.
+To achieve the color, Jablonsky says to ask your stylist to hand-paint the curls using a Silver Transition method to create light and dark movement.
 She adds, “the movement seamlessly blends with the natural color, giving an enhanced and dynamic, and ultimately natural hair color.”

 Ash Gray Hair for 50-Year-Olds

-This ash gray hair features a slightly inverted bob with a shattered textured vibe to it.
+An ash gray hair features a slightly inverted bob with a shattered textured vibe to it.
 It was cut and colored by stylist Stephanie Gardner of Pittsburgh, PA.

 “If you are using an additional heat protection spray when using additional heat tools on the hair, such as flat irons, curling iron, or wands regularly, make sure you are getting as much protection on the ends of your hair as possible,” says Gardner.